Well, it finally happened.

 So, all in all, this final chapter is a mixed bag.

-There is some really bad stuff about it, like the problematic writing of the opening scene and Historia and her pregnancy’s treatment.
+There is some really bad stuff about it, like the extremely problematic writing of the opening scene and Historia and her pregnancy’s treatment.

-However, there is also some amazing stuff, like Levi’s tear jerking conclusion to his character arc and the final scenes with all the characters that we love.
+However, there is also some amazing stuff, like Levi’s tear jerking conclusion to his character arc and the final scenes with all the characters we love.